JupiterOne/insights-dashboards/src/boards/team-manager-direct-reports/readme.md

 ![sample-screenshot](board.png)

-Type an individual's email to get the person's peers/team members, manager, and direct reports.
+This is an interactive dashboard that will prompt you to enter an individual's email to get the person's peers/team members, manager, and direct reports.

 > Prerequisite:
 >